fossasia/publiccode.asia/site/content/openletter/confirm.en.md

 layout: subpage
 ---

-## One step left to sign the Open Letter
+## Check your email inbox now

+Your are almost finished!
+You will receive an email with a link for the final confirmation of your signature soon.
+Please check your spam folder if you do not receive the mail within the next 15 minutes.

 Thank you for your interest in signing the Open Letter for **Public Money, Public Code**.

-For your signature to be valid, you have to confirm your email address.
-We sent you an email with a confirmation link and further instructions.
-Thank you!